-Last updated on June 7th, 2023 at 03:19 pm
+Last updated on August 11th, 2023 at 08:36 pm

 Thyroid disorders affect at least one in eight women and sometimes men.
 Due to the general nature of thyroid disorder symptoms, over half of those with a thyroid disorder are unaware of their condition.
 Moreover, knowing the symptoms of a thyroid disorder early on can help speed up the diagnosis and treatment process.
 A poorly working thyroid can lead to various diseases and disorders, so knowing your condition early on is important as choosing the nutrients needed for thyroid function.
 Here is more information about being aware of thyroid disorder symptoms and what to do if you think you may have one.

-The thyroid gland is your master gland.
+The thyroid gland functions as your master gland.
 It is responsible for energy production and metabolism throughout your entire body.
 Furthermore, due to its widespread functions, thyroid disorder symptoms are diverse and can affect different body parts.
 An underactive thyroid gland is referred to as hypothyroidism.
 This condition is most common in women during transitional times, such as during pregnancy, after childbirth, and during menopause.
 Men can also develop hypothyroidism from chronic stress or environmental pollutants.
 On the other hand, an overactive thyroid gland is called hyperthyroidism.
 Hyperthyroidism may not cause any seen symptoms in its early stages.

 Causes Of Hypothyroidism